bradhowes/SoundFonts/SoundFontInfoLib/README.md

 # Notes

+This library parses valid SF2 files, extracting preset information and file metadata.
+The SoundFonts app and AUv3 app extension use it to obtain the set of presets in the SF2 file.
+However, at present they rely on Apple's AVAudioUnitSampler to deal with rendering audio from the presets.
+The ultimate goal is to do everything ourselves, and there are some `render` classes to do just this.

+## SF2 Format

 A 'PHDR' sub-chunk defines a preset.
 Each one should have unique (wPreset, wBank) values.
 If the same, the first one wins. if wPreset > 127 or wBank > 128 then technically it cannot be accessed via MIDI but it is still considered valid.